lazycuh/typescript-library-template/README.md

 ### Testing

 Add your test files next to the source files that you want to test, I chose this pattern instead of placing all of the test files inside a separate folder called **\_\_tests\_\_** because it is easier to see which modules already have a corresponding test file.
-Your test files should end with **.test.ts** for Jest to pick up.
+Your test files should end with **.test.ts** for Vitest to pick up.

 Execute `pnpm test` to run all of your unit tests or `pnpm test -- --watch` to run all of your tests in watch mode.
-If you need to run a specific test file, pass its name like this `pnpm test -- add` assuming that there exists a test file named **add.test.ts** (`npm test -- Ad` also works thanks to Jest's case-insensitive partial matching).
+If you need to run a specific test file, pass its name like this `pnpm test -- add` assuming that there exists a test file named **add.test.ts** (`npm test -- Ad` also works thanks to Vitest's case-insensitive partial matching).

 ### Building and publishing